-EU directives, including the Water Framework Directive, the Drinking Water Directive, the Bathing Water Directive and the Urban Wastewater Treatment Directive, are implemented in the UK by primary and secondary legislation.
-The requirements of the Water Framework Directive, including the requirement on EU Member States to ensure that their waters achieve at least "good status" by 2015, may result in more or stricter limitations on abstraction licences and more or stricter restrictions on discharge consents (or environmental permits).
-The White Paper proposes a new catchment area-based approach to water quality in order to meet the requirements of the Water Framework Directive.
-It notes that water companies can play an influential role in tackling pollution at catchment level, but that there is also a need to address pollution at source as opposed to water companies applying end of pipe treatment.
+EU directives, including the Water Framework Directive, the Drinking Water Directive, the Bathing Water Directive, the Urban Wastewater Treatment Directive and the Industrial Emissions Directive, are implemented in the UK by primary and secondary legislation.
 Any pollution of controlled waters or other environmental harm caused by South West Water or failure to meet drinking water quality or fitness requirements may result in enforcement action (including prosecution) or in liability for remedial or compensatory works under a number of statutory liability regimes, including that implemented in the UK pursuant to the EU Environmental Liability Directive, or for damages or other compensation.

 Energy use in water and waste water treatment and other activities carried out by South West Water results in indirect emissions of greenhouse gases.
-South West Water is principally subject to the CRC Energy Efficiency Scheme, a mandatory UK emissions trading scheme for significant consumers of energy (which resulted in an annual cost to it of £1.6 million in the financial year ended 31 March 2012).
-The government has announced that it may consider replacing the CRC Energy Efficiency Scheme with an alternative tax but further details and possible cost implications are not yet known.
+South West Water is principally subject to the CRC Energy Efficiency Scheme, a mandatory UK emissions trading scheme for significant consumers of energy (which resulted in an annual cost to it of £1.9 million in the financial year ended 31 March 2017).
+The Government has announced that the CRC Energy Efficiency Scheme will be terminated at the end of the current phase (ending in 2019) and replaced with an alternative tax but further details and possible cost implications are not yet known.